123R3N321/hmk1/README.md

 and the checkpoint of my own signed artifact which is retrievable via api call using the log index generated when I signed the artifact.

+- somehow against my simple understanding of the merkle tree implementation, the "treeSize" filed goes backward:
+If you check the log index 1 on Rekor, the tree size is huge (4163431) while by the point I did this homework and signed a dummy, the size is only 1110000+ ~ish, I wonder what happens when number reaches 0.

+- prof explained in class that this implementation is lighter-weight than actual blockchain but I don't quite see why or how.

 ## reference materials:
 - Template Code: https://github.com/mayank-ramnani/python-rekor-monitor-template
 - Rekor API Spec: https://www.sigstore.dev/swagger/#/tlog/getLogInfo